 If you’re looking into therapy or addiction treatment, you may have wondered about the differences between psychologists and therapists.
 Although these two professionals help individuals work through mental health issues, past trauma, and substance abuse issues, they have different educational requirements, job expectations, and salary potential.
 So, understanding the key differences between the two can be essential if you are looking for help.

-The following educational requirements will help you see the difference between psychologist and therapist.
+The following educational requirements will help you see the differences between psychologists and therapists.

-Who is a psychologist?
-A psychologist can be defined as a mental health professional that studies and evaluates the behavior and mental processes.
+What is a psychologist?
+A psychologist can be defined as a mental health professional that studies and evaluates behavior and mental processes.
 The person is usually a doctor with a Ph.D. or Psy.D.
-A Ph.D. can practice either as a clinician, researcher or both while a Psy.D can only practice as a clinician.
+A Ph.D. can practice either as a clinician, researcher, or both, while a Psy.D can only practice as a clinician.
 Moreover, a psychologist with either degree can work as a therapist.
-However, he will be required to undergo several years of supervised practice ahead of license acquisition.
+However, they will be required to undergo several years of supervised practice ahead of license acquisition.